fehqir-cell/verichain/README.md

-# VeriChain News (Decentralized News Aggregator & Fact-Checking)
+# VerifChain (Decentralized News Aggregator & Fact-Checking)

-🚀 **VeriChain News** is a premium, futuristic Telegram Mini App designed to combat misinformation and provide transparency in the modern media landscape.
+🚀 **VerifChain** is a premium, futuristic Telegram Mini App designed to combat misinformation and provide transparency in the modern media landscape.
 It combines AI-driven linguistic bias detection with a decentralized, community-driven fact-checking consensus protocol, fully backed by simulated TON Connect wallet integration.

 ---